Putting My Values Together

 Conversely, I can find it hard and/or frustrating to not have a purpose.
 I loathe looking up from reels on my phone and suddenly an hour or more have gone

-I need ( to feel like i ) understand the why of things.
-I still remember a meltdown?
-I had when I was maybe 8.
-I was helping with chores, and using two rags to clean seemed excessive – and my mother couldn’t explain it better than ‘because thats how it is done’.
+I need (to feel like I) understand the why of things.
+I still remember a meltdown? from when I was maybe 8, helping with chores.
+Using two rags to clean seemed excessive to me.
+My mother couldn’t explain it better than ‘because that is how it is done’; which frustrated me to no end.
 I also quite prefer clear parameters for progress and success if at all possible.

 Just being is a core value.
 Some people I can be around more easily than others, sometimes I need time alone to decompress.

-Of course, If I overindulge in this impulse, I risk turning into a lonely recluse, even more than currently is the case.
+Of course, If I overindulge in this impulse, I risk turning into a lonely recluse, even more than now is the case.